greenelab/deep-review/all-sections.md

 where the goal is to accurately predict one or more labels associated with each data point.
 However, deep learning algorithms can also be used in an exploratory, "unsupervised" mode, where the goal is to summarize, explain, or identify interesting patterns in a data set.
-In a famous and early example, scientists from Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@IiNJE32f] without
+In a famous early example, scientists from Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@IiNJE32f] without